gabi21yt/byakura/README.md

+# ChangeIP

-Network Configuration Script
+Static IP Configuration Script for Debian and Ubuntu Description

-This Bash script helps you configure a static IP address on a Linux system.
-It prompts you for the necessary network details and then updates the network configuration file accordingly.
-The script also creates a backup of the current configuration before making any changes and restarts the networking service to apply the new settings.
+This Bash script allows you to configure a static IP address on a Debian or Ubuntu machine.
+It guides you through the configuration process by asking for necessary information such as IP address, subnet mask, gateway, and DNS servers.
+The script automatically detects the primary network interface and applies the changes based on the selected operating system.
-Features

-    Prompts for:
-        Desired IP address
-        Subnet mask
-        Gateway address
-        DNS servers
-    Automatically determines the active network interface
-    Backs up the current network configuration file Applies the new network settings
+Prerequisites

+    A Debian or Ubuntu machine.
+    Superuser (root) privileges to run the script.

+Instructions
+1. Download and Preparation

-    Restarts the networking service to apply changes
+    Download the script to your machine.

-Script Usage

-    Run the script: Execute the script with root or sudo privileges.
+    Ensure the script is executable by using the following command:

     bash

-    sudo ./configure_network.sh

-    Input the required information:
-        IP address (e.g., 192.168.1.10)
-        Subnet mask (e.g., 255.255.255.0)
-        Gateway (e.g., 192.168.1.1)
-        DNS servers (space-separated, e.g., 8.8.8.8 8.8.4.4)

-    Script execution: The script will automatically:
-        Detect the active network interface (assumed to be eth0 in this script) Backup the current /etc/network/interfaces file
-        Write the new configuration to /etc/network/interfaces
-        Restart the networking service to apply the changes

-Example
+    chmod +x configurer_ip_fixe.sh

+2. Running the Script

+    Run the script with superuser privileges:

     bash

-$ sudo ./configure_network.sh
+    sudo ./configurer_ip_fixe.sh

+3. Operating System Selection

+The script will prompt you to select your operating system:

+    1) For Debian
+    2) For Ubuntu

+Enter the number corresponding to your operating system and press Enter.
+4. Entering Network Information

+The script will then ask you to provide the following information:

-Enter the desired IP address (e.g., 192.168.1.10): 192.168.1.100
+    IP Address: Enter the IP address you wish to configure (e.g., 192.168.1.10).
-Enter the subnet mask (e.g., 255.255.255.0): 255.255.255.0
+    Subnet Mask: Enter the corresponding subnet mask (e.g., 255.255.255.0).
-Enter the gateway address (e.g., 192.168.1.1): 192.168.1.1
+    Gateway: Enter the gateway address (e.g., 192.168.1.1).
-Enter DNS servers (space-separated, e.g., 8.8.8.8 8.8.4.4): 8.8.8.8 8.8.4.4

-After running the script, the new IP configuration will be applied and the network service will be restarted.
-Notes

-    Ensure that the script is run with sufficient privileges to modify network settings.
+    DNS Servers: Enter the DNS server addresses, separated by spaces (e.g., 8.8.8.8 8.8.4.4).

+5. Applying the Changes

+The script will apply the changes based on the selected operating system:

+    For Debian:
+        The /etc/network/interfaces file will be modified.
+        The networking service will be restarted to apply the changes.

+    For Ubuntu:
+        The netplan configuration file (/etc/netplan/01-netcfg.yaml) will be modified.
+        The netplan apply command will be executed to apply the changes.

+6. Confirmation

+Once the changes are applied, a message will confirm that the IP configuration was successful.
+Backup

+The script creates a backup of the configuration files before modifying them:

+    Debian: A copy of /etc/network/interfaces is saved as /etc/network/interfaces.bak.
+    Ubuntu: A copy of /etc/netplan/01-netcfg.yaml is saved as /etc/netplan/01-netcfg.yaml.bak.

+You can restore these files manually if needed.

+Limitations
-    The script assumes the active network interface is detected correctly; manual adjustment may be needed for different configurations.
-    Backup of the existing network configuration is made to /etc/network/interfaces.bak.

-Feel free to modify the script according to your network setup or requirements.
+   The script assumes the primary network interface is the one used for the default route.
+If your network configuration is more complex, you may need to modify the script to specify the exact interface.

+   The script is designed for simple network configurations and does not account for advanced scenarios such as managing multiple interfaces, advanced routing, or VLAN configurations.

+Disclaimer

+Use this script with caution, especially on production systems.
+It is recommended to test the script in a controlled environment before using it on critical servers.